 As I mentioned earlier, most people think of recovery in terms of activities: sleep, eating enough protein, not freaking out about work.
 But recovery is much more than that.

 More specifically, it’s about where your brain chooses to devote its precious and limited energy resources.

-The best way to understand this, then, is to think about recovery as a physiological state in the body that inherently drives energy towards repairing and remodeling tissues to be bigger, stronger, and more functional.
+The best way to understand this, is to think about recovery as a state in the body that drives energy towards repairing and remodeling tissues to be bigger, stronger, and more functional.